Ebios Risk Manager

 The origin of the EBIOS RM methodology

-The EBIOS Risk manager method was born from a reflection and an active collaboration between ANSSI and several major players, represented by the Club EBIOS.
+The EBIOS Risk manager (EBIOS RM) method was born from a reflection and an active collaboration between ANSSI and several major players, represented by the Club EBIOS.
 It comes from the experience accumulated over many years, and new needs allowing risk analysis to remain a relevant and effective tool.

 Since the EBIOS 2010 version, the normative and regulatory framework has evolved a lot.
 Feedback has also pointed out certain limits and changes in practices, which have led to the definition of the new EBIOS Risk Manager method.
 Based on proven concepts, such as the notions of support assets and dreaded events, it has updated the approach and risk analysis work with current issues.
 By taking into account the functioning of organizations, the relationships with their ecosystem, etc., risk assessment goes beyond mere technical facts.